0xvisualiris/weather-dashboard/README.md

 ---

-*Built with ❤️ and a lot of Claude in Gründau-Gettenbach.*
+*Built with ❤️ and a lot of Claude.*